solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 Duration: 15 Minutes

-In this exercise, you will create and configure an Azure DevOps account along with an Agile project.
+In this exercise, you will create and configure an Azure DevOps account, an Agile project, and clone the base repo for this workshop.

 ### Task 1: Create Azure DevOps Account